Cajac/picoCTF-Writeups/picoCTF_2024/Forensics/Blast_from_the_past.md

 ### Adjust timestamps in exiftool

-After some trial-and-error, we have further adjusted 3 timestamps and now we are close
+After some trial-and-error, we have further adjusted 3 timestamps and now we resubmit and check again
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2024/Forensics/Blast_from_the_past]
 └─$ exiftool -AllDates="1970:01:01 00:00:00.001" -SubSecCreateDate="1970:01:01 00:00:00.001" -SubSecDateTimeOriginal="1970:01:01 00:00:00.001" -SubSecModifyDate="1970:01:01 00:00:00.001" original_nulled.jpg